AwesomeSauce42/Homomorphic-Encryption/README.md

 # Homomorphic Encryption
 Homomorphic encryption is a form of encryption that permits users to perform computations on its encrypted data without first decrypting it.
-In this project, I have used a Partially Homomorphic Encryption Algorithm called Paillier's Cryptosystem Algorithm.
+###In this project, I have used the following two methods:
+    1.Partially Homomorphic Encryption Algorithm called Paillier's Cryptosystem Algorithm.
+    2.Brakerski/Fan-Vercauteren Scheme (BFV)

+##Pallier's Cryptosystem
 It works as following:

 ## Public key encryption scheme
 ### The basic public key encryption scheme has three stages: